snltd/wavefront-cli/README.md

 $ wf write point cli.example "\-10"
 ```

-You can even write distibutions.
+You can even write distributions.
 Either list every number individually, or use
 `x` to specify multiples of any value.
 You can mix and match within the same
 line.